 Professor Stephan Barratt-Due has had a wide-ranging career as a soloist, chamber musician and chamber music coach.
-In his teaching career he has taught several of the best Norwegian violinists of the younger generation.
+He has taught several of the best Norwegian violinists of the younger generation.
 He is Artistic Director of Barratt Due Music Institute – one of Norway’s foremost musical educational institutions – and leader of the Oslo Camerata. *Teaches both violin and viola.

 Mark Messenger is recognised globally as a violinist, conductor, teacher, and educationalist.
 As a soloist, conductor and chamber musician he has worked togheter with many of the great names.
 He is member of the Bochmann and Bingham Quartets since 1984.
 Since 2002, he has been much in demand as a teacher, international judge, external examiner, to give masterclasses and as a lecturer.
 He is currently Head of Strings at the Royal College of Music in London, and consultant for the Norwegian Academy in Oslo. *Teaches both violin and viola.

 Since his debut on the Norwegian Opera and Komische Oper Berlin in 2004 Johannes Weisser has been working in operahouses around Europe, such as the Staatsoper Berlin, Théâtre des Champs-Elysées, Theater an der Wien and Théâtre de La Monnaie in Brussels.
 He is also a sought after concert vocalist and performs in many of the best concert houses and cooperates with many of the leading conductors in the world.
 His CD-recordings includes the title role of Mozart’s Don Giovanni, Licaone in Händel´s Giove in Argo among many others, not at least an acclaimed recording of Grieg´s songs.